neilspage/OnePass/README.md

 <br>

-If you want to modify it, download SceneBuilder.
+If you want to modify the GUI use JavaFX SceneBuilder or learn FXML :)